ajaymnk/open-electronics/README.md

   - [Circuits and Electronics 2: Amplification, Speed, and Delay](https://www.edx.org/course/circuits-electronics-2-amplification-mitx-6-002-2x-0) - Learn how to speed up digital circuits and build amplifiers in the design of microchips used in smartphones, computers, and the Internet.
   - [Circuits and Electronics 3: Applications](https://www.edx.org/course/circuits-electronics-3-applications-mitx-6-002-3x-0) - Learn about cool applications, op-amps and filters in the design of microchips used in smartphones, computers, and the internet.
 - [EEVblog](https://www.youtube.com/user/EEVblog) - Electronics Engineering Video Blog
+- [GreatScott!](https://www.youtube.com/user/greatscottlab) - Awesome Electronics Tutorials, Projects and How To´s
 - [MAKE Presents](https://www.youtube.com/playlist?list=PL970BF3F6D77B12E8) - An in-depth look inside electronics and what makes it work.
 - [Patrick Hood-Daniel](https://www.youtube.com/user/anajonesr) - CNC, automated fabrication, electronics and much more.